AndreyGermanov/yolov8_pytorch_python/README.md

-# YOLOv8 inference using Ultralytics API
+# Traffic Lights Object Detector using YOLOv8 neural network

 This is a source code of a web application for this article: https://dev.to/andreygermanov/create-an-object-detector-using-yolov8-neural-network-and-deploy-it-as-a-web-service-on-python-julia-nodejs-and-javascript-39fn

-This is a web interface to [YOLOv8 object detection neural network](https://ultralytics.com/yolov8) implemented on [Python](https://www.python.org) that uses a model to detect traffic lights on images.
+This is a web interface to [YOLOv8 object detection neural network](https://ultralytics.com/yolov8) implemented on [Python](https://www.python.org) that uses a model to detect traffic lights and road signs on images.

 ## Install